Antanas Žmuidzinavičius: After World War II

 Unlike many other members of the Lithuanian intelligentsia and Lithuanian Riflemen, Žmuidzinavičius was not repressed by the Soviet regime.
+His nephews-in-law Stasys Putvinskis (former Minister of Agriculture) and Vytautas Putvinskis died in Soviet prisons.
+Vytautas' mother, wife, and four children were deported to Ust-Lokchim.
+By 1945, only two children remained alive.
+With the help of Žmuidzinavičius, the two orphans were returned to Lithuania in November 1945. Žmuidzinavičius took in his grand-nephew Algis Pūtvis.

-He was recognized as a Honored Artist of the Lithuanian SSR in 1946 and as the People's Artist of the Lithuanian SSR in 1954 and of the Soviet Union in 1957.
+Žmuidzinavičius was recognized as a Honored Artist of the Lithuanian SSR in 1946 and as the People's Artist of the Lithuanian SSR in 1954 and of the Soviet Union in 1957.
 In 1947, Žmuidzinavičius was awarded the academic title of professor.
 He taught at the Kaunas Polytechnic Institute in 1953–1966.
 In 1958, he became a corresponding member of the Academy of Arts of the Soviet Union.
 In 1959–1963, he was elected to the Supreme Soviet of the Lithuanian SSR, a rubber-stamp institution of the Lithuanian Communist Party.

 Žmuidzinavičius died in Kaunas in 1966 and was buried in the Petrašiūnai Cemetery.

 Works

 Paintings

 Žmuidzinavičius created more than 2,000 pieces of art, mostly oil paintings of landscapes but also portraits of famous people, scenes of everyday life, religious imagery.
 His paintings usually depict idealized and stylized nature scenes that create a melancholic mood and convey a particular longing.
 The main colors are soft, warm, and earthy.
 He conveys not only the beauty of nature but also the love and pride for his homeland.
 His paintings often depicted typical Lithuanian landscapes – shores of the Neman River, amber dunes of the Baltic Sea, hills of Samogitia, forests of Dzūkija, lakes of Aukštaitija, grain fields, or cozy and intimate corners of nature (e.g. lonely trees).
 Overall, Žmuidzinavičius' art has features of romanticism (interwar period) and realism (post-war period).
 He represented academism and rejected modernist experimentations.

 He also created posters and book illustrations.
 His works are kept by various museums, including the Lithuanian National Museum of Art, Institute of Lithuanian Literature and Folklore, Vytautas the Great War Museum, Tretyakov Gallery in Moscow, and Moscow State University. catalogs of his exhibitions were published in 1956, 1957, and 1963.
 Albums of his artwork were published in 1966 and 1977 (paintings) as well as in 1987 (bookplates).
 His paintings are regularly sold at art auctions.
 His most expensive painting Dzūkų kaimelis (Village of Dzūkai) was sold for 53,000 euros at Vilnius Auction in 2013.
 It is a well-known painting that is frequently added to various albums of Lithuanian art and was originally acquired by Pranas Mašiotas in 1910.